Evidence Preservation vs. Forensic Analysis

 How Data365 supports preservation

-Data365 Evidence focuses on preservation-first work: defined scope, defensible acquisition, and documentation artifacts supporting integrity and traceability.
+Data365 Evidence focuses on preservation-first services: confirmed preservation planning, controlled handling, and documentation supporting integrity and traceability.

-- Defined authorization and written scope before handling begins
+- Matter authority and a confirmed preservation plan before handling begins

 - Read-only, defensible capture to reduce risk of alteration or loss